nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 **Guardrails:** no `eval`; deterministic vars only; if not in the decision journal, it didn’t happen.

 ### Checkpoint 2 — Action Catalog & Timing Guards
 Established CSC’s canonical action verbs and legality framework.
 Rules now trigger queued actions that pass timing validation.
 Each action records its legality and result in `decision_journal.jsonl`.

+### Checkpoint 3 — Decision Journal & Safeties
+Replaced ad-hoc decision logging with a formal Decision Journal system.
+All rule evaluations and actions now produce standardized records with timestamps and safety status.
+Safeties include cooldowns, once-per-scope locks, and duplicate blocking.

 ---